AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 ### Code-based experiences

-#### Prerequisites
+>[!PREREQUISITES]

-1. Make sure that the code-based channel has been configured.
+> 1. Make sure that the code-based channel has been configured.
-2. Ensure that customer profiles and audiences are ready for targeting.
+> 2. Ensure that customer profiles and audiences are ready for targeting.

 #### Tutorials